wp-plugins/authorizenet-woocommerce-addon/readme.txt

 7. Can work with sandbox/live Authorize.Net accounts for testing purpose.
 8. This plugin currently **Supports accepting in USD**.
 9. This plugin **does not store Credit Card Details**.
+10. This plugin passes order id as Invoice ID to Authorize.Net®
 10. MD5 Hash not neccesary as this plugin uses AIM http://developer.authorize.net/faqs/#md5